 Rice bran oil is a mild, colourless and odourless oil that is suitable for almost everyone.
 You can read more about rice bran oil here.
 You can replace rice bran oil with sunflower oil, avocado oil or safflower oil.

-Marigold is a real miracle in skin care.
+Calendula is a real miracle in skin care.
 It is a caring herb that also gives a great colour as well as a mild scent to cosmetic products.
-Marigold oil can be made by yourself.
+Calendula oil can be made by yourself.
 You can find instructions for making oil extracts here.

 If you wish, you can add a teaspoon of arrowroot powder to the cream in case the cream feels too greasy.
 You can replace the arrowroot powder with potato flour, rice starch or corn flour.
 Please bear in mind that do not add too much flour/starch in the cream.
 They are not absorbed into the skin.
 Excess use of them leaves nasty lumps on the skin which drop off after the cream has dried.